stakater/kubestackplus-docs/content/for-developers/tutorials/outer-loop/secret-and-repo-crd/secret-and-repo-crd.md

     Recheck the `Project` selected above and hit `Create`.

 That's cool!
-Let's move on to next tutorial to create fully function pipeline with `pipeline-as-code`.
+Let's move on to the next tutorial to create a fully functional pipeline with `pipeline-as-code`.